ansys/pymechanical/doc/source/user_guide_scripting/index.rst

 Overview
 ========
-You could already perform scripting of Mechanical with Python from inside Mechanical. pyMechanical leverages the same APIs but allow you to run your automations from outside Mechanical.
+You could already perform scripting of Mechanical with Python from inside Mechanical.
+PyMechanical leverages the same APIs but allow you to run your automation from outside Mechanical.

 Refer to the **Scripting in Mechanical Guide** in the Mechanical documentation at `ANSYS Help <https://ansyshelp.ansys.com/Views/Secured/corp/v231/en/act_script/act_script.html>`_.